Editor Chief November 16, 2023 No Comments

 image 49

-Estimating Economic Efficiency Levels and Identifying Its Determinants for Milk Producers’ Households in North Shewa Zone, Oromia Region, Ethiopia 51
+Estimating Economic Efficiency Levels And Identifying Its Determinants For Milk Producers’ Households In North Shewa Zone, Oromia Region, Ethiopia 51

 Where: LR= Generalized log-likelihood ratio L (Ho) = Denotes the likelihood function value under the null (Ho) L (H1) = Denotes the likelihood function value under the alternative hypothesis (H1